-With the introduction of the new National Vetting Bureau (Children and Vulnerable Persons) Act 2012 a number of changes have been made to IGG’s screening process in order to comply with this legislation.
+With the introduction of the new National Vetting Bureau (Children and Vulnerable Persons) Acts 2012 - 2016 a number of changes have been made to IGG’s screening process in order to comply with this legislation.
 The Act will provide a legislative basis for the mandatory vetting of persons who wish to undertake certain work or activities relating to children or vulnerable persons.

 Persons who have on-going contact with children, in the provision of leisure or physical activities (paid or voluntary), other than those who assist ‘occasionally’ or in the course of a family or personal relationship, must be vetted.
 This applies whether the person works alone or accompanied by another adult.
 Previously, persons applying for such positions were vetted on a non-statutory basis.
 This Act now makes vetting mandatory.
 Failure to comply with this duty is an offence under the Act.